Breakfast at Bay View Waterfront Bed & Breakfast

 1 ½ T lemon juice

 Melt butter in double boiler.
 Beat the egg yolks well.
 Pour the butter slowly into the eggs beating the whole time.
 Add the water slowly still beating the whole time.
 Return to the double boiler which is not touching the boiling water in the bottom pan.
 Cook and stir until spoon is coated.
 Do not overcook.
 There is a thin line between done and curdled.
 Remove from heat and stir in the lemon juice.
 Cover and place over warm water until serving.
 Don’t return to heat.
-OR buy a package and follow the directions.

 Sweet &/or green pepper